Best GPU for PUBG – The Ultimate Guide

 If you just want to throw the kitchen sink at PUBG there is the RTX 2080 Ti.
 NVIDIA’s newest top tier model is an absolute beast, and if you want the best of the best then this is the one to go for.
 The 2080 Ti delivers around 200 frames per second at our recommend settings, and 160 frames per second with everything set to ultra.

 It’s needless to say that the 2080 Ti handles everything PUBG can throw at it with ease.
 The frames will still drop quite a bit in certain parts of the maps and during intense firefights, but that’s always gonna be the case in PUBG (and many other games, for that matter).

-The RTX 2080 Ti is also the only card in this list that’s going to be able to use NVIDIA’s DLSS (Deep Learning Super-Sampling) technology.
+The RTX 2080 and 2080 Ti are also the only cards in this list that are going to be able to use NVIDIA’s DLSS (Deep Learning Super-Sampling) technology.
 Not all that much is known about DLSS so far, but NVIDIA claims the following: